greatest-ape/OctaSine/README.md

 Contents of the `contrib` directory are licensed under other terms.
 Please refer to the contained directories and/or files for details.

-## Trivia

-* The name OctaSine comes from the four stereo sine-wave operators